 READ MORE: Recipes Around the World: Vegan Lebkuchen

 5. Polish Nesting Dolls

 Some traditional gifts from Poland have twins in different countries.
-So the Polish nesting dolls don’t differ drastically from Russian matryoshka dolls.
+Polish nesting dolls don’t differ drastically from Russian matryoshka dolls.
 Nevertheless, it doesn’t stop these wooden beauties in colorful national clothes from becoming the most popular souvenirs to buy in Poland.

 6. Keepsake Boxes